 Step 5: Since tobt is not greater than 2.571, the null is retained.
 There is not a statistically significant relationship between the handgun murder rate and the knife murder rate.
 That is, handgun murder rates do not appear to predict knife murder rates.

-10f.
+f.
 The null was not rejected, so the beta weight should not be calculated.

-11a.
+11.

+a.
 F = 19.176.
-The p- value is .000.
+The p value is .000.
 Since .000 < .05, the null is rejected.
 The model is statistically significant, meaning that the IV explains a statistically significant proportion of the variance in the DV.
 This means that it is appropriate to continue on and examine the slope coefficient.
 (Recall that an F value that is not statistically significant means that you should not move on and examine the specifics of the model because the model is not useful.)

-11b.
+b.
 R2 = .042.
 This means that charges explains 4.2% of the variance in probation.
 This is a very small amount of variance explained.

-11c. y = 23.947 + 1.170x
+c. y = 23.947 + 1.170x

-11d.
-The slope coefficient’s p- value is .000, which is less than .05, so b is statistically significant.
+d.
+The slope coefficient’s p value is .000, which is less than .05, so b is statistically significant.

-11e.
+e.
 Since b is statistically significant, it is appropriate to examine the beta weight.
 Here, beta = .205.

-11f.
+f.
 The number of charges juvenile drug defendants face is a statistically significant predictor of the length of their probation sentences; however, this relationship is weak and the number of charges is not a substantively meaningful predictor.
 Clearly, important variables have been omitted from the model.

-12a.
+12.

+a.
 F = 6.912.
-The p- value is .000.
+The p value is .000.
 Since .001 < .05, the null is rejected.
 The model is statistically significant, meaning that the IV explains a statistically significant proportion of the variance in the DV.
 This means that it is appropriate to continue on and examine the slope coefficient.

-12b.
+b.
 R2 = .046.
 This means that the two IVs together explain 4.6% of the variance in the DV.
 This suggests a very weak relationship.
 These IVs do not do a good job explaining the variance in probation sentence lengths.

-12c. y = 27.438 + 1.079xcharges – 4.322xpriors
+c. y = 27.438 + 1.079xcharges – 4.322xpriors

-12d.
+d.
 Both slope coefficients are statistically significant.
-The slope for charges has a p-value of .005, and that for priors has a value of .012.
+The slope for charges has a p value of .005, and that for priors has a value of .012.
 Both are less than .05.

-12e.
+e.
 Since the unstandardized slope coefficients are statistically significant, it is appropriate to examine the beta weights.
 The beta for charges is .162, and that for priors is -.145.
 This means that greater numbers of charges are associated with longer probation sentences.
-Somewhat counterintuitively, having prior arrests or convictions is actually associated with shorter sentences (hence the negative slope and beta).
+Somewhat counterintuitively, having prior arrests or convictions is associated with shorter sentences (hence the negative slope and beta).
 The data do not allow exploration of this finding, but it could be that first-time offenders were treated more harshly in order to “teach them a lesson,” or that repeat offenders were given shorter probation sentences because their sentences had additional aspects (e.g., fines).
 The beta for charges is stronger than that for priors, though they are both fairly similar and modest in strength.

-12f.
+f.
 Both charges and priors are statistically significant but weak predictors of probation sentence lengths.
 There are definitely variables missing from the models.
 For instance, the jurisdictions’ sentencing codes might vary, as might particular courts’ “going rates” for juvenile drug offenders.

+13.

-13a. y = 27.438 + 1.079(2.09) – 4.322(0) = 29.69
+a. y = 27.438 + 1.079(2.09) – 4.322(0) = 29.69

-13b. y = 27.438 + 1.079(2.09) – 4.322(1) = 25.37
+b. y = 27.438 + 1.079(2.09) – 4.322(1) = 25.37